allanchua101/sana/doc-website/dynamodb/distribution/ddb-stream-status-distribution.md

 ## Command Use-cases

 - Useful for optimizing resource allocation and managing cost of integrations
-- Useful for data-engineers engineers installing streams used for delivering data to their own microservices and generate reports
+- Useful for data engineers installing streams used for delivering data to their own microservices and generate reports
 - Useful for operations engineers who need to implement cross-region backups using DynamoDB streams.
 - Useful for newly installed engineering managers who needs to understand the landscape of infrastructure he/she will be taking over.